asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ## Summary

-In this tutorial, you learned how to configure server and channel bindings.
+In this tutorial, you learned how to configure server, operation, message, and channel bindings.
 You also learned that bindings are essential when integrating Kafka with different systems, platforms, or protocols — especially in API specifications like AsyncAPI.

 ## Next steps